ProximaEPFL/prd/template/2-history.md

 # History

-The proof of concept (PoC) built at the end of sprint 10 already contains many of the most important features: user authentication, posts (addition and deletion), comments (addition and deletion), votes, feed, profile picture, challenges, ranking and map.
+The proof of concept (PoC) built at the end of sprint 10 already contains many of the most important features: user authentication, posts (addition and deletion), comments (addition and deletion), votes, feed, profile cosmetics, challenges, ranking and map.

 Doing so, we learnt multiple important things concerning the technologies we used: